 How are Invisalign aligners, invisible orthodontics, or clear aligners produced?

-After the treatment plan, a mold is taken from the patient’s maxilla and mandible.
-Then, the clear aligners are made using an accurate treatment plan, a 3D software, and a 3D scanner.
-The software presents the orthodontist with the final treatment results.
+After the treatment plan is completed, a mold is taken from the patient’s maxilla and mandible.
+Then, the clear aligners are made using a precise treatment plan, 3D software, and a 3D scanner.
+The software then presents the orthodontist with the final treatment results.

 Disadvantages of invisible orthodontics

-Despite many advantages of invisible orthodontics, it is also associated with the following problems.
+Despite many beneficial advantages of invisible orthodontics, it also has the following problems.

 - Since invisible orthodontics is removable, it needs patient cooperation, and the plaque is likely to be lost.

-- Some severe teeth and jaws malformations cannot be corrected by this method.
+- Some severe teeth and jaw malformations cannot be corrected by this method.